srinuneehaal/CaC-Patterns/docs/architecture.md

    Running `--apply` invokes `PlanApplyService`, which reads the master plan via `PlanReader` and converts each item’s payload (`GeneralLedgerProfileRequest`, `PostingModuleRequest`, etc.).
    - It resolves the appropriate `PlanItemApplier` (e.g., `GeneralLedgerProfilePlanItemApplier`, `PostingModulePlanItemApplier`) via the `supportedCategory()` map.
    - Each applier delegates to a `PlanItemActionService` (`GeneralLedgerProfileApiService`, `ChartOfAccountsApiService`, etc.) which currently log the intended LUSID SDK call but form the integration surface.
-   - After each successful action, `StateFileService` updates the persisted `statefiles/...` JSON so subsequent runs can detect deletions/updates.
+   - After each successful action, `StateFileService` updates the persisted Cosmos DB document in `transaction_types_config`, ensuring the next plan run can detect deletions/updates.

 ## Component relationships